|

 Optimize DAW Settings

 I need to hear backing tracks when recording, so I manage latency by mixing input and DAW signals and by configuring gear and software for optimal speed.
 For example, latency may be reduced by increasing the sampling rate and/or reducing the buffer size.
-With Logic Pro X set to 48 kHz with an I/O buffer size of 32 samples, the system calculates round trip time as 7.6 ms. I don't know how accurate this estimate is, but it's fast enough to synchronize with the backing track.
+With Logic Pro set to 48 kHz with an I/O buffer size of 32 samples, the system calculates round trip time as 7.6 ms. I don't know if this estimate is accurate, but it's fast enough for me to synchronize my playing with the backing track.
 At 96 kHz and an I/O buffer size of 32 samples, round trip is 6.9 ms.

 Higher sample rates and smaller I/O buffer sizes increase CPU demand.
 If pushed too far, recording dropouts may occur with slower CPUs.
 My Mac Studio M4 Max has no dropouts at any setting, but my MacBook Pro i5 didn’t fare as well.

 Logic has a low latency recording mode, further reducing the lag of backing tracks over headphones.
+Disabling plugins may help reduce latency as well.
 With most of the above measures in place, latency has not been an issue for multitrack recording on the E2x2 OTG.

 Instruments

-Here's an example of how a Kremona Coco tenor ukulele sounds in a mix as a melodic instrument using two Neumann KM 184 condenser mics in a X/Y stereo configuration pointed at the bridge.
+Here's an example of how a Kremona tenor ukulele sounds in a mix as a melodic instrument using two Neumann KM 184 condenser mics in a X/Y stereo configuration pointed at the bridge.
 Gain was at the 1:00 o'clock position.
-I used two octaves of Coco's range (up to the 12th fret) and managed a few natural harmonics in my original composition, Leeward Coast Redux:
+I used two octaves of the Kremona's range (up to the 12th fret) and managed a few natural harmonics in my original composition, Leeward Coast Redux:

 Leeward Coast Redux | by Peter Kun Frary | Kremona Coco and Mari ukuleles, Hirade H8SS guitar and small percussion | Neumann KM 184 mics, E2x2 OTG, Logic Pro.